 Every month, Kafkadesk dispatches some of its writers to explore Central Europe and give you new ideas for your next trips.
+Last time, we went to Kutná Hora, Czech Republic.
 This month’s destination: Prešov, Slovakia, an enthralling city off the beaten track and a definite coup de coeur for us.

-While most people travelling through Eastern Slovakia will stop at Košice, very few of them will take the time to visit its northern neighbour, Prešov.
-A sad waste, if you ask us; but great news for those of you who will make a detour to this laid-back city, unspoilt by the throes of global tourism and low-cost backpacking.
+While most people travelling through Eastern Slovakia are likely to stop at Košice, very few of them will take the time to visit its northern neighbour, Prešov.
+A sad waste, if you ask us; but good news for those of you who will make a detour to this laid-back city, unspoilt by the throes of global tourism and low-cost backpacking.
 We hope you too will fall in love with its unassuming charm and small-town vibe, despite being the country’s third biggest city with over 90.000 inhabitants (yes, Slovakia is kind of small).

 A troubled past